nataliazader/smallbackendproject/README.md

 - Project zipped by email, containing your PHP files, cron file, an export of your database

 - Answers to the following question : How would you go if we now have 100.000 Facebook pages to get fans count of, every 10 minutes ?
-Please expand your answer with regards to the following aspects (10 lines max for each) :
+Please expand your answer with regards to the following aspects (a couple of lines max for each) :
     - What would you change in your architecture to cope with the load ?
-    - How would you prevent race conditions (2 processes updating the same Facebook page at the very same second) ?
-    - How would you keep control of errors ?
+    - How would you propose to monitor errors ?
 Servers down, Facebook fails to give fan count,...
     - How would you propose to control data quality ?